AzmtMrzbkv/Movie-Recommendation-System/Milestone1/README.md

 # Comments:
 There is a problem with "pom.xml" file (or with a Dockerfile).
-Untill we can find it and solve it, our program does not performs as expected.
+Untill we can find it and solve it, our program does not perform as expected.
 We are working to solve it as fast as possible.